-If you are less confident about the source of the infection, then a broad spectrum agent covering gram negatives and gram positives, with consideration to anaerobic and anti-pseudomonal cover can be started.
+If you are less confident about the source of the infection, then a broad spectrum agent covering gram negatives and gram positives, with consideration to anaerobic and anti-pseudomonal cover can be started in consultation with your local guidelines and infection specialists.
 This should certainly not be a default position, however - considering the likely source of infection is a critical step in the responsible use of antimicrobials.

 The choice and need for antibiotics should be reviewed daily, and again as soon as culture and sensitivity results are known in order to reduce antibiotic resistance and toxicity.
 If appropriate, based upon culture results, antimicrobial therapy should be de-escalated as soon as possible (check for any positive results after 24, 48 and 72 hours) in order to reduce opportunities for the development of antimicrobial resistance and toxicity.

-Trust your local experts
+PRACTICAL TIP Trust your local experts